Go to Military School for FREE

 Students who have done very well in school in the past can take part in scholarship programs.
-It is good to look into scholarship programs sponsored by Rotary Clubs, Lion’s Clubs and other civic and community groups.
+It is good to look into scholarship programs sponsored by Rotary Clubs, Lion’s Clubs, and other civic and community groups.
 Sometimes aid can also be found through employers who employ both students and their parents.
-Some scholarships are need-based, others are based on academic achievement.
+Some scholarships are need-based; others are based on academic achievement.
 All are worth applying for.

 Any type of scholarship students receive can reduce the amount required to attend a private military academy.
-Students find that these types of financial aid are very beneficial and well worth pursuing.
+Students find that these financial aid types are very beneficial and well worth pursuing.
 While the educational programs featured at these prestigious private academies may never be completely free, the cost can be reduced to a manageable amount by taking full advantage of all available financial aid and scholarship programs.
-Student loans are also available and they are a good option when scholarships aren’t available or don’t pay the full cost of school.
+Student loans are also available, and they are a good option when scholarships aren’t available or don’t pay the full cost of school.

 Low-income teens searching for the right military school have many options from which to choose.
 In addition to the growing list of charter military schools flourishing across the country, national programs such as the National Guard Youth Challenge Program provide alternative, cost-free solutions to teens seeking military training.
-Military schools typically emphasize structure, self-discipline and academics.
+Military schools typically emphasize structure, self-discipline, and academics.
 They also strive to instill values such as respect and honor.